jbcodeforce/aws-studies/docs/sa/sol-design.md

 # Solution design with AWS services

-This section presents some example of SA designs.
+This section presents some examples of SA design.

 ## Stateless with persistence app